 Our approach to financial planning includes anticipating our funding situation across a 5 year period and consideration of how we will continue to fund services during that time.
 Over that time we predict further gaps and a shortfall in the level of funding required to deliver our priorities.
 In order to plan for that situation we need to consider all income required and levels of Council tax.

 Council tax is an important element of the Council’s funding contributing approximately 20% of total income and is the main way we can fill any funding gap from Welsh Government.
 Our medium term plan includes a proposal to increase Council Tax by 4% to help us build resilience for now and meet service requirements for future years.

 Band D is commonly used as the standard for comparing levels of Council Tax across Wales and this gives a misleading picture for Blaenau Gwent.
-In Blaenau Gwent 85% of homes are in Band A or Band B and the proposed increase of 4% equates to:
+In Blaenau Gwent 85% of homes are in Band A or Band B and the increase equates to 3.9%: